Skip to Main Content

 Tips for Backing Up Files

-Having duplicate copies of data files keeps them safe in case anything goes wrong with your local workstation.
-Loss of original data files can occur due to hardware and software failures, virus infection, malicious hacking, power failure and human errors.
-Developing strategies for backing up your data files ensures that data files can be restored and remain accessible for the long term should originals get damaged or go missing
+Having duplicate copies of data files ensures their safety in case of issues with your local workstation.
+Original data files can be lost due to hardware and software failures, virus infections, malicious hacking, power failures, and human errors.
+Developing a robust data backup strategy ensures that your files can be restored and remain accessible over the long term, even if the originals are damaged or lost.

 How and Where to Store Data Securely?
 Pros and Cons